garybann80/cs50x/README.md

 # cs50x
-Files for completeion of CS50x
+Files for completion of CS50x